qiuxintao101/cobra/docs/tutorials.rst

 Background
 **********
 This tutorial makes use six samples from several experiments: three Microsatellite Instable (MSI) samples and three Microsatellite Stable (MSS) samples (Tak et al. 2016; Piunti et al. 2017; Piunti et al. 2017; Maurano et al. 2015; McCleland et al. 2016; Rahnamoun et al. 2018).
 Microsatellite Instable (MSI) and Microsatellite Stable (MSS) are two classses used to characterize colorectal cancers.
-MSS tumors are one of the most highly mutated tumor types (Taieb et al. 2017) and exhibit a high number of copy number variations.
+MSS tumors are one of the most highly mutated tumor types (Taieb et al. 2017) and exhibit a high copy number variations.
 Without adjustment, a differential peak caller will rank peak loci with high copy number gain in MSS as being the most differential compared to MSI.
 To observe differential peaks between the MSI and MSS samples, *CoBRA* allows for **copy number variation adjustment** during the supervised analysis.

 Download and set-up for running the MSS_MSI sample dataset